darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

-In Figure 6 the "**StartRoutine**" is the entry point for the new kernel thread.
-This function will loop through all running processes every 5 seconds and try to find a process id for injecting the shellcode.
-The shellcode is located in (.data section).
-The "**decryptShellCode**" function is called for decrypting the shellcode at runtime.
+In Figure 6, the "StartRoutine" function serves as the entry point for the new kernel thread.
+This function implements a loop that iterates through all running processes at a 5-second interval, attempting to identify a suitable process ID for injecting the shellcode.
+The shellcode itself is located in the (.data section) of the rootkit.

-Line 24 in figure 8, "**AllocMemWithDataInProcess_0**" will allocate memory on the heap in the target process and copy the shellcode to this allocated memory.
+Furthermore, in Figure 8, line 24 showcases the "AllocMemWithDataInProcess_0" function.
+This function is responsible for allocating memory on the heap within the target process.
+It reserves a chunk of memory and then copies the shellcode into this allocated memory region.
+By doing so, the shellcode becomes effectively placed within the target process's memory space, ready for execution.
+It's important to note that the shellcode decryption takes place in the "decryptShellCode" function, called at runtime.
+This function is responsible for decrypting the shellcode, allowing it to be executed in its original form within the target process.

 The "**ExecuteShellCode**" function in line 26 will execute the shell code in the target usermode process.
+---

 ![Figure 6: The entry point function for the new kernel thread](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image6.png)